-Please apply the following elements to your application:
+Please apply to the following to your application:

-Required documents include: 1) a cover letter (include job ad code and the acronym showing where you found the ad) at the top of your cover letter, 2) current CV, 3) at least 3 letters of recommendation; please add contact names and requested information (click on the prompt to contact references, which generates an email to these references), 4) a writing sample of 20-30 pages.
+Required documents include: 1) a cover letter (include job ad code “158” and the acronym showing where you found the ad) at the top of your cover letter, 2) current CV, 3) at least 3 letters of recommendation; please add contact names and requested information (click on the prompt to contact references, which generates an email to these references), 4) one, or at most two, sample syllabi, 5) a writing sample of 20-30 pages.
 Upload in .doc or .pdf format.
-Request your dossier services to upload reference letters to your online application web page, 5) a personal diversity and leadership statement (see below).
+Request your dossier services to upload reference letters to your online application web page, 6) a personal diversity and leadership statement (see below).

 Applicants should include a personal statement summarizing their contributions to diversity and leadership.
 Contribution to diversity statements could include an attention to diverse learning needs, engaging learning fields of diverse communities, pedagogical methods that address learning needs of students from diverse backgrounds, an awareness of inequities in education and research, a track record of specific activities that address and mitigate inequities, follow-up of positive impact on under-represented students, and a specific plan of activities and follow-up at UCSD (see http://facultyequity.ucsd.edu/Faculty-Applicant-C2D-Info.asp for further information).